Sunrise over the Bale and Arsi highlands of Oromia, Ethiopia — rolling green hills, red volcanic soil, wildflowers in the foreground

 Ethiopian black seed oil from one farm cooperative in the highlands.

 habb sources from a single farm cooperative in the Bale and Arsi highlands of Oromia, Ethiopia.
 Volcanic soil, 2,200 to 2,800 metres altitude, day-75 harvest.
-Cold-pressed in California.
-The lab numbers for your batch print on a card in the box.
+Cold-pressed in California, with the lab numbers for your batch printed on a card in the box.

 Single farm cooperative · 2,200–2,800m altitude · Day-75 harvest · Per-batch lab card

-What ships in every bottle Bale & Arsi seed Volcanic soil Cold-pressed in CA HPLC-UV lab card Halal & OU Kosher facility
+What ships in every bottle Bale & Arsi seed Volcanic soil Cold-pressed in CA Lab card per batch Halal & OU Kosher facility

 The same plant.
 The same seed.
 Different soil, different altitude, different active-compound percentage.
-The terroir is the product — and most brands selling black seed oil source from the wrong terroir.
+Where it's grown is the product — and most brands selling black seed oil source for unit cost rather than altitude.

-If you're shopping specifically for Ethiopian black seed oil, you're shopping at a layer of attention most supplement buyers skip.
+If you're shopping specifically for Ethiopian black seed oil, you're shopping at a layer of attention most morning-shelf shoppers skip.
 You know that origin matters.
 You've probably seen the Egyptian-vs-Ethiopian comparison data somewhere and want a brand that takes it seriously.
 This page is for that buyer.

 Three reasons Ethiopian highland seed tests higher.